Spin loop-current textures in Hubbard models

 The continuity equation along with the Heisenberg equation of motion for a spin operator $S^{z}_{l,\gamma}$ leads to a spin-current operator

-for a bond $(l,m)$ connecting sites $l$ and $m$ denoted as $\bm{r}_{lm}$, where $s_\tau=+1\,(-1)$ for $\tau=\uparrow\, (\downarrow)$.
-To investigate the spin current, we use a pinning-field approach~\cite{Marston2002, Schollwock2003, Fjaerestad2006, White2007, Qin2020, Jiang2021}, where we introduce a small pinning field $j_{\gamma \gamma'}^{s} (\bm{r}_{lm})$ on a bond $(l,m)$ of orbital $\gamma$ and $\gamma'$ described by $\mathcal{H}^\text{s}_{\gamma \gamma'}=-h |t_{\gamma \gamma'}| j_{\gamma \gamma'}^{s} (\bm{r}_{lm})$ with $h=0.0001$.
+for a bond $(l,m)$ connecting sites $l$ and $m$ located at position vector $\bm{r}$, where $s_\tau=+1\,(-1)$ for $\tau=\uparrow\, (\downarrow)$.
+To investigate the spin current, we use a pinning-field approach~\cite{Marston2002, Schollwock2003, Fjaerestad2006, White2007, Qin2020, Jiang2021}, where we introduce a small pinning field $j_{\gamma \gamma'}^{s} (\bm{r})$ on a bond $(l,m)$ of orbitals $\gamma$ and $\gamma'$ described by $\mathcal{H}^\text{s}_{\gamma \gamma'}=-h |t_{\gamma \gamma'}| j_{\gamma \gamma'}^{s} (\bm{r})$ with $h=0.0001$.
 Note that conclusions obtained from this approach are essentially the same as those obtained from correlation functions~\cite{Schollwock2003, Fjaerestad2006}.
+In Appendix~\ref{app-a}, we demonstrate that the pinning-field approach is useful for detecting numerically current correlations that appear in the staggered flux phase.
 The pinning-field approach has an advantage because the DMRG method can calculate local quantities with much better accuracy than correlation functions~\cite{White2007, Jiang2021}.
 Although the computational cost increases because complex numbers have to be used, the pinning field approach has been applied successfully for the DMRG study of off-diagonal orders or fluctuations of superconducting pairs and current, which are usually difficult to detect.